plumier/plumier/.docs/parameter-binding.md

 GET /animal/get?id=hello       -> Error status 400
 ```

-### DTO Binding
+### Domain Binding
-Model binding only works for POST and PUT method
+Domain binding only works for POST and PUT method

-> To be able to make Model binding work properly, the model must use [Parameter Properties](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) and any of decorator (on the constructor, or on any of constructor parameter decorator).
+> To be able to make Domain binding work properly, the domain model must use [Parameter Properties](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) and any of decorator (on the constructor, or on any of constructor parameter decorator).
 Best practice is using `@domain()` decorator on the top of any dto.

 ```typescript
 @domain() //any decorator will works